 Sewer flooding

-Sewer flooding happens when the drainage and sewage systems become overwhelmed by heavy rainfall, leading to the backing up of sewage into homes and streets.
+Sewer flooding occurs when heavy rainfall overwhelms the drainage and sewage systems, causing sewage to back up into homes and streets.
 It’s a particularly unpleasant and hazardous type of flooding.

 Flash flooding